panjiw/Team-Player/README.md

 <h3>Current Release</h3>
 <hr>
-The current release is the feature-complete release.
+We have just released our final release.
 You can also view documentation and information from all <a href="https://team-player.herokuapp.com/srssds.html">other releases</a>.

 <h3>Working Features</h3>
 <hr>